cmusatyalab/gabriel/README.md

 server, this consumes a token for the source that produced the frame.
 When the first cognitive engine finishes processing this frame, the client gets back the token that was consumed sending the frame.
-This ensures that frames are sent to the server at the rate that the fastest engine consuming this frame can process them.
+This ensures that frames are sent to the server at the rate that the fastest engine consuming frames from this source can process them.
 If the server runs into an error processing a frame, it immediately sends a message to the client indicating the return of a token.

 After a client consumes all of its tokens for a source, the client will only